-The share-based compensation expenses for 2015 included RMB302.9 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB6.9 million and RMB914.0 million, and were expected to be recognized over a weighted-average period of 1.02 years and 2.97 years on a straight-line basis as of December 31, 2015, respectively.
-The share-based compensation expenses for 2016 included RMB475.7 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB243 thousand and RMB1.24 billion, and were expected to be recognized over a weighted-average period of 0.25 years and 4 years on a straight-line basis as of December 31, 2016, respectively.
-The share-based compensation expenses for 2017 included RMB667.1 million (US\$102.5 million) share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses related to share options and non-vested shares granted to our executive officers, independent directors and employees.
-The unrecognized share-based compensation expenses related to share options and non-vested shares were RMB162.9 million (US\$220.2 million), and were expected to be recognized over a weighted average period of 3 year and 2.72 years on a straight-line basis as of December 31, 2017, respectively.
+- The share-based compensation expenses for 2016 included RMB475.7 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, and employees.
+The unrecognized share-based compensation expenses relating to share options and non-vested shares were RMB243 thousand and RMB1.24 billion, and were expected to be recognized over a weighted-average period of 0.25 years and 4 years on a straight-line basis as of December 31, 2016, respectively.
+The share-based compensation expenses for 2017 included RMB667.1 million share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, and employees.
+The unrecognized share-based compensation expenses relating to share options and non-vested shares were RMB162.9 million and RMB1.43 billion, and were expected to be recognized over a weighted average period of 3 years and 2.72 years on a straight-line basis as of December 31, 2017, respectively.
+The share-based compensation expenses for 2018 included RMB671.2 million (USS97.6 million) share-based compensation expenses in connection with share options and non-vested shares granted to our executive officers, independent directors, and employees.
+The unrecognized share-based compensation expenses relating to share options and non-vested shares were RMB131.4 million (USS19.1 million) and RMB1.20 billion (USS19.0 million), and were expected to be recognized over a weighted average period of 2 years and 2.32 years on a straight-line basis as of December 31, 2018, respectively.
 See "Item 5.A.
-Operating and Financial Review and Prospects-Operating Results-Critical Accounting Policies-Share-based compensation" for details.

-(3) Including shipping and handling expenses, which amounted to RMB1.71 billion, RMB2.58 billion, and RMB3.83 billion (US\$588.7 million) in the years ended December 31, 2015, 2016, and 2017, respectively.
+Operating and Financial Review and Prospects-Operating Results-Critical Accounting Policies-Share-based compensation" for details. - (3) Include shipping and handling expenses, which amounted to RMB2.58 billion, RMB3.83 billion, and RMB4.50 million (US\$654.3 million) in the years ended December 31, 2016, 2017, and 2018, respectively.